 Wye Marsh Nature Centre's Interpretive Centre offers educational displays showcasing the natural & cultural history of the Wye Marsh.
 It is home to a variety of native snakes & turtles and features information on current topics/issues regarding stewardship.

 Over 25km of Trails

 Within the Wye Marsh there are over 25km of trails to explore year round.
-Bike, hike, ski or snowshoe this unqiue landscape and experience the wildlife and fauna that resides in the marsh.
+Hike, paddle, ski or snowshoe this unique landscape and experience the flora and fauna that resides in the marsh.

 Encompassing wetlands and woodlands, Wye Marsh offers diverse habitat to many differnt birds.
-We are a designated Important Birding Area.
+We are a designated Key Biodiversity Area.
 At our Waterfowl Monitoring Station take a look for a Trumpeter Swan.
 These elegant birds were brought back from the brink of extinction through the hard work of the Trumpeter Swan Reintroduction Program.